Flint water crisis affects children's health

 The Foundation created the Flint Child Health and Development Fund at the beginning of the water crisis to aid children exposed to lead.

-Some of the areas under the fund's purview include access to a pediatric medical and behavioral health services, nutrition education, and social services.
+Some of the areas under the fund's purview include access to pediatric medical and behavioral health services, nutrition education, and social services.

 Horton says that while the fund has already raised millions of dollars it still has a long way to go.